Kačamak Montenegrin

 Montenegro's signature mountain dish — coarse cornmeal slowly simmered with water and salt into a thick, custardy porridge, then beaten vigorously with melted butter, large quantities of grated kashkaval and Njeguški cheese, and kajmak (clotted cream) until the mixture is dense, glossy, and stretchy.
 Served piping-hot in a deep bowl.
 The cornerstone of Montenegrin highland cuisine.

-Kačamak (also called pura) is the universal Balkan polenta-like cornmeal dish, but the Montenegrin version is the most-elaborate — distinguished by the large quantities of cheese and kajmak that transform a humble cornmeal porridge into something between Italian polenta and French aligot.
-The dish came to Montenegro after corn (originally from the Americas) arrived in the 17th century.
-Before corn, the equivalent dish was made with barley or millet.
+Kačamak (also called pura on the Montenegrin coast) is the universal Balkan polenta-like cornmeal dish, with cognates across Serbia, Bosnia, Romania and Croatia (pura, palenta, mamaliga).
+The Montenegrin version is the most-elaborate — distinguished by the large quantities of cheese and kajmak that transform a humble cornmeal porridge into something between Italian polenta and French aligot.
+The dish took shape after corn (originally from the Americas) spread through the Ottoman-era Balkans around the 17th century.
+Before corn, the equivalent porridge was made with barley or millet — and grain porridge itself long predates the Ottomans, going back to Roman puls, so the dish is not an Ottoman import.
+The name is sometimes said to come from Turkish kaçamak ('escapade/to evade'), folklore linking it to rebels hiding in the mountains from Ottoman troops, but this etymology is unverified.
 Kačamak became the cornerstone of Montenegrin highland cuisine — cheap, filling, made entirely from local ingredients (cornmeal, sheep cheese, cow milk for kajmak).
-The dish is the iconic Montenegrin shepherd's lunch — protein-and-carbohydrate-rich, calorie-dense for the cold mountain days.
+It is the iconic Montenegrin shepherd's lunch — protein-and-carbohydrate-rich, calorie-dense for cold mountain days; a celebrated Montenegrin version (smočani) folds in boiled potato.
 Modern Montenegrin restaurants serve kačamak as a traditional main course, often with smoked meat or sausage on top.
 The kačamak-beating technique requires patience and arm strength — the mixture should stretch like mozzarella when properly made (the cheese's casein proteins align during beating).

 Lift a spoonful of kačamak — the cornmeal is invisible, transformed into a stretchy, glossy, golden mass that pulls in long strings of cheese.
 First taste: the corn's earthy-sweet flavor comes first, then the kashkaval's sharp-savory richness, then the Njeguški cheese's barnyard-funk, the kajmak's creamy-tangy mellowing, the butter binding everything.
 The texture is the magic: dense yet light, stretchy yet spoonable, gentle yet rich.
 Each spoonful pulls cheese strings off the plate.
 With a sip of Vranac red wine and a bite of raw onion to cut the richness, this is mountain Montenegro on a plate — frugal ingredients elevated by technique and patience.